 You have the right to ask your plan to provide or pay for a drug you think should be covered, provided, or continued.
 You have the right to request an appeal if you disagree with your plan's decision about whether to provide or pay for a drug.

 What if my plan won't cover a drug I think I need?

 You have the right to do all of these (even before you buy a certain drug):

-- Talk to your prescriber—your doctor or other health care provider who's legally allowed to write prescriptions.
-Ask whether the plan has special coverage rules.
-You can also ask your prescriber if there are generic, over-the-counter, or less expensive brand-name drugs that could work just as well as the ones you're taking now.
+- Whether there are generic, over-the-counter, or less expensive brand-name drugs that could work as well as the ones you're taking now.